metabase/metabase/docs/enterprise-guide/activating-the-enterprise-edition.md

 Once you have the Enterprise edition running, to activate all of its features go to the Admin Panel within Metabase, click on the Enterprise tab, click the "Activate a license" button, and then paste in your license token.
 The page should change to show you that Enterprise features are now active.

+###Validating Your Enterprise Token

-Please note that if you are running Metabase via a proxy, you may need to complete some additional configuration steps.
-Metabase will need to be able to access `https://store.metabase.com/api/[token-id]` in order to validate your token and turn on the Enterprise feature set.
-This may include unblocking ports for Metabase to make an outgoing connection.
-If you're unsure of how to do this, please contact your organization's ops or infrastructure team.
+Your Metabase instance will need to be able to access the internet (specifically `https://store.metabase.com/api/[token-id]`) in order to validate your token and grant access to the Enterprise feature set.

-To run Metabase with a proxy, use the following command:
+To route outbound Metabase traffic to your proxy, use the following command:

 `java -DproxySet = true -DproxyHost = [your host] -DproxyPort = [your port] -jar. \ enterprise_metabase.jar`

+Depending on your organization's set-up, additional configuration steps may need to be taken.
+If the command above does not work for you, we would recommend reaching out to your internal infrastructure or dev ops teams for assistance.

 ---